PHP2560-Statistical-Programming-R/shiny-app-little-games/README.md

 ## Audience

-Whoever interested in playing games are more than welcome to use this app.
+Whoever interested in playing games is more than welcome to use this app.
 Moreover, if you are interested in creating games in R plotform, please use this app, because we really need your suggestions and ideas, which you can send to [this email](yimo_zhang@brown.edu).

 ## Break Down of Work